evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ## Performance

-The Tesla Model S Standard Range has a maximum power of 381 KW (518 hp/511 bhp) and a total torque of 700 nm (517 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 250 km/h (155 mph).
+The Tesla Model S Standard Range delivers a solid performance with a maximum power of 381 kW (518 hp / 511 bhp) and a total torque of 700 Nm (517 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.9 seconds and reaches a top speed of 250 km/h (155 mph), making it competitive within its class.

 ## Battery, range, and charging